 Newly born babies.

-Your little infant demand long hours of sleep.
-It is important to let them sleep to support their progress and developments occurring in their body which are vital for them to become healthy and strong.
-You have learned that babies sleep sixteen (16) to seventeen (17) hours with intervals on the previous chapter.
+Your little infant demands long hours of sleep.
+It is important to let them sleep to support their progress and developments occurring in their bodies, which are vital for them to become healthy and strong.
+You have learned that babies sleep sixteen (16) to seventeen (17) hours with intervals in the previous chapter.
 You should breastfeed your baby and stop when your baby gains enough weight and stops sucking at your breast.
-It is normal if your baby cries a lot he is trying to express himself or herself.
-Check if your baby is tired, sleepy, hungry, or in need for diaper changing.
+It is normal if your baby cries a lot.
+He is trying to express himself or herself.
+Check if your baby is tired, sleepy, hungry, or in need of diaper changing.

 Handle your baby with genuine care.